Frequently asked questions

 On the PRTG Hosted Monitor status page, you can get updates on how our services and features are doing.
 If there are any interruptions to our service, we will post a note to keep you informed.

-This is why PRTG Hosted Monitor is pre-billed monthly based on the subscription plan that you choose.
+This is why PRTG Hosted Monitor is pre-billed monthly based on the pricing plan that you choose.
 If you subscribe to a plan, your credit card is charged up front with the monthly costs and you can use PRTG Hosted Monitor for one month.
 You can switch plans at any time.
 The balance on your account will be credited towards the new price.
 For example, if you select a new plan that costs half as much as the one you originally chose, you can use PRTG Hosted Monitor for a second month without being billed.
 If you switch plans during a month, you will be billed in part.

 In comparison to a perpetual license, a PRTG Hosted Monitor subscription will always give you access to the latest updates, which include new features, numerous improvements, and bug fixes.
+Every PRTG update we roll out to PRTG Hosted Monitor is thoroughly checked and is usually automatically rolled out 2 weeks after the roll out for perpetual on-premise licenses.

 The move involves approximately a 15-minute downtime for your instance.